jenskeiner/lintr/docs/project_plan.md

 ### GitHub API Integration
 1. When using PyGithub, prefer passing the token directly to the `Github` constructor rather than using `Auth.Token`.
 This simplifies testing and avoids potential compatibility issues.
-2. When mocking GitHub API responses in tests, mock at the module level (e.g., `repolint.github.Github`) rather than the package level (`github.Github`) to avoid issues with internal assertions.
+2. When mocking GitHub API responses in tests, mock at the module level (e.g., `repolint.gh.Github`) rather than the package level (`github.Github`) to avoid issues with internal assertions.
 3. For repository list operations, handle both user and organization repositories consistently, applying filtering after fetching the repositories.
 4. When implementing repository enumeration:
    - Keep the GitHub-specific code in a dedicated module (`github.py`) to maintain separation of concerns